Friday, June 5, 2015

 Yep!
 We do have a pah-king problem on Isla, a big problem.

-Too bad for you if you get stuck driving behind a beer delivery truck, the garbage truck, or other slow moving vehicles.
+Too bad for you if you get stuck driving behind a beer delivery truck, a garbage truck, or other slow-moving vehicles.

 Next large No Parking signs, a circle surrounding a large E (Estacionamiento) and a slash through the letter, were installed.
-And finally the curbs were painted bright yellow on both sides of the street.
+And finally, the curbs were painted bright yellow on both sides of the street.
 There!
 No more unsightly cars will be parking on this street.
-In Mexico a red curb indicates don't park here – ever!
-A yellow curb signifies stopping to load/unload is allowed.
-A white curb says parking is okay – unless you are trying to park in front of a store, garage, carport, or house.
-In these locations you are likely to find that frustrated owners have blocked the curb with plastic chairs, traffic cones, or buckets of concrete festooned with no parking signs.
+A red curb indicates; Don't park here ever!
+A yellow curb signifies that stopping to load/unload is allowed.
+A white curb says parking is okay unless you are trying to park in front of a store, garage, carport, or house.
+Frustrated owners block the curb with plastic chairs, traffic cones, or buckets of concrete festooned with no parking signs.
 Parking illegally can result removal of your vehicle license plate and a hefty fine to get it back.
-But, here's the fun part, no one knows where or when the parking restrictions will be enforced.
+But here's the fun part: no one knows where or when the parking restrictions will be enforced.
 It's a game of chance!

-A very rare bit of white painted curb on Juarez Avenue
+A rare bit of white curb on Juarez Avenue

-Big lot next to passenger ferry - priced too high for locals
+Lot next to ferry - priced too high for locals

 There are still three or four places in centro that are commonly used for parking, but none of them are near restaurants or stores.
 The biggest lot is beside the new passenger ferry terminal.
-It's a convenient place to leave your vehicle if you happen to be going into Cancun for shopping or appointments.
+It's a convenient place to leave your vehicle if you are going into Cancun for shopping or appointments.
 It's not a convenient location if you plan to eat at a restaurant or shop at a store.
-On any given day this large, newly upgraded parking facility has only five or six vehicles inside the fenced area instead of the usual thirty cars the lot held when it was just a dirt lot.
-The facility operators have doubled the price from $5.00 pesos per hour to $10.00 pesos per hour or portion of an hour.
-For locals who may only earn between $8.00 and $10.00 dollars a day the price increase was just too much.
+On any given day, this large, newly upgraded parking facility has only five or six vehicles inside the fenced area instead of the usual thirty cars the lot held when it was just a dirt lot.
+The facility operators have doubled the price from 5.00 pesos to 10.00 pesos per hour or portion of an hour.
+For locals who may only earn between 8.00 and 10.00 dollars a day, the price increase was just too much.
 The lot sits almost empty - day after day after day.

 Across the street is the Joaquin Golf Cart lot

 Another parking spot on Rueda Medina is inside the Joaquin Golf Cart rentals near the port captain's office, but space is very limited.
-The cost is exactly the same as across the street at the bigger municipal parking lot - $10.00 pesos per hour or portion of an hour.
-In this lot you leave your keys with the vehicle as the employees usually shuffle carts and cars around during the day.
-Golf carts out for rental, cars allowed in.
+The cost is exactly the same as across the street at the bigger municipal parking lot, 10.00 pesos per hour or portion of an hour.
+In this lot, you leave your keys with the vehicle, as the employees usually shuffle carts and cars around during the day.
+When golf carts are out for rental, cars are allowed in.
 Golf carts back, cars get moved around.

 2 comments: